Myles Straw Player Props: Guardians vs. Mariners

-Myles Straw -- 1-for-4 in his most recent game -- will be in action for the Cleveland Guardians against the Seattle Mariners, with Marco Gonzales on the mound, on April 2 at 4:10 PM ET.
+On Friday, Myles Straw (coming off going 2-for-4) and the Cleveland Guardians play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Mariners.
+He strung together two hits (going 2-for-4) in his most recent game against the Athletics.

 Myles Straw Game Info & Props vs. the Mariners